-June 11th is Kamehameha Day, a Hawaii state holiday honoring King Kamehameha who united the islands in 1890.
-The annual Kamehameha Day celebration includes a colorful parade, live music, hula, and food and craft booths at Banyan Tree Park in Lahaina.
+June 11th is Kamehameha Day, a Hawaii state holiday honoring King Kamehameha.
+He was the founder and first ruler of the Kingdom of Hawaii and united the islands in 1890.
+Today, the annual Kamehameha Day celebration includes a colorful parade, live music, hula, and food and craft booths at Banyan Tree Park in Lahaina.
 It’s fun for visitors of all ages!

 Attend the Maui Film Festival

 The Maui Film Festival is one of the island’s most anticipated summer events.
-Typically held at the end of June, this star-studded festival features culinary events, gala parties, and film screenings at “Celestial Cinema” – a 50-foot outdoor movie screen set on Wailea Gold golf course.
+Typically held at the end of June, this star-studded festival features culinary exhibitions, gala parties, and film screenings at “Celestial Cinema”, a 50-foot outdoor movie screen set on the Wailea Gold Golf Course.
 Be sure to tell Brad Pitt we sent you!

 Relax at the Hawaiian Slack Key Festival

 Who doesn’t love live music?
 The Kī Hō`alu Guitar Festival is a free outdoor concert that features some of Hawaii’s top slack key guitar musicians.
 Festival-goers are encouraged to bring lawn chairs, blankets, or lauhala mats and enjoy the laid-back atmosphere.
 This is a family-friendly event, and all generations can appreciate the slack key guitar tradition!
 Check it out at the Maui Arts and Culture Center in Wailuku.